Managing student details

 Head into the Address Book module's settings via the cogwheel icon in the top right-hand corner of the module.

-On the Module Options tab scroll down and enable the Student Details option - click Edit to make changes.
+On the Module Options tab, scroll down to the optional Fields section and enable the Student Details fields - click Edit to make changes.

 Adding student details

-Having enabled the Student Details fields in the Address Book module's settings, these fields are now editable on a contact's profile "Edit" pop up.
-The student's standard address fields can now be used to optionally maintain the home address they return to during holiday times, and the Student Details can be used for their term time accommodation, such as a Halls of residence or student lodging address.
-You can also record details of their University or College name, their Course, and their course Start Year and End Year.
+Having enabled the Student Details fields in the Address Book module's settings, these fields are now shown on a contact's profile when adding or editing.
+The contact's standard address fields can be used to optionally maintain the home address the student returns to during holiday times and the Student Details fields can be used for their term time accommodation address, such as a hall of residence or student lodging address.
+You can also record details of the student's University or College, their Course, and their course Start Year and End Year.

 Student details smart tag conditions

 We've provided Smart Tags conditions that match based on Student Details fields.
-The Is Student? condition looks at the presence of information in any of the student fields - the condition makes no determination on whether the person is a current or past student, however, by using the course Start Year and End Year conditions you can identify students studying within a range of years.
+The Is Student? condition looks at the presence of information in any of the student fields - the condition does not determine whether the person is a current or past student, however, by using the course Start Year and End Year conditions you can identify students studying within a range of years.
 Here are examples of each of the student conditions available.